aws/neptune-export/README.md

 ## Exporting an RDF Graph

-At present _neptune-export_ supports exporting an RDF dataset to Turtle with a single-threaded long-running query.
+At present _neptune-export_ supports exporting an RDF dataset to Turtle, NQuads, and NTriples with a single-threaded long-running query.

+### Exporting Named Graphs

+The default scope for `export-rdf` is to export the entire dataset (union of all named graphs).
+Use the `--named-graph <NamedGraphURI>` argument to limit the scope to a single named graph.
+This can only be used with the default `graph` scope (`--rdf-export-scope graph`).

+### Exporting from User-Supplied SPARQL query

+To export the results from a SPARQL query, use the `--rdf-export-scope query` and `--sparql <SPARQL Query>` arguments.

 ## Security